RBiswa787/Whispers-of-the-Wild/Readme.md

 ### System Requirements
 1. Recommended to have atleast 8 GB RAM
 2. Please close any other apps in background for better performance (FPS)
+3. In case of any 401 or 429 code in chat output (please ping me, prolly API key limits reached, will renew)

 ### AI Non Playable Characters
 ### Kael Stonehand (The Forest Woodman)